 The second love is the hard one.
 You get hurt in this one.
 It teaches us lessons and pain that makes us stronger.
-This love involves heartbreak, lies, abuse, drama and damage.
+This love involves heartbreak, drama and damage.

 But this is the one where the growth happens.
 We realize what we love about love and what we don’t.
 The difference between red flags and green ones.

-We learn the difference between good humans and bad ones.
+We learn the difference between healthy and toxic.
 People that are for us and people that are for themselves.
 This love and this heartbreak turns us inward.

-We become closed off, careful, cautionary and considerate.
+We become closed off, careful and more considerate.
 We learn exactly what we want and don’t want.

 They may look nothing like your previous ‘types’.
-But you get completely and utterly lost when you look in their eyes.
-You see the beauty in the most simple, ordinary and imperfect parts of them.
+But when you look in their eyes, you see hope.
+The type of hope that feels like home.

 You can envision marriage and family and building a life with them.
 You thank the universe for them.

-I thought this was interesting and eerily accurate as far as my dating/relationship/situationship history went.
+I thought this rule of thirds was interesting and eerily accurate as far as my dating/relationship/situationship history went.

 I concluded that I’d been in love thrice.
-To preserve anonymity and my own dignity, I will name no names.
+Out of respect, to preserve some degree of anonymity and some degree of my own dignity, I will name no names.

-Anyway, the first was when I was going into my senior year of highschool.
-I met J1 on a mission trip in Jamaica.
-He was family friends with my godmother who was bringing her confirmation class on this trip, and by some odd stroke of luck I got to tag along.
+Anyway, the first was when I was going into my senior year of high school.
+I met JC on a mission trip in Jamaica.
+He was family friends with my godmother who was bringing her confirmation class on this trip, and by some odd stroke of luck, I got to tag along.